skyrim-multiplayer/skymp/README.md

 - [x] Inventory sync: equipment, containers, etc
 - [x] Limited scripts sync (WIP) - we have our own Papyrus engine
 - [ ] Who knows what comes next?
 We work on synchronizing all Skyrim game mechanics, see [ROADMAP](ROADMAP.md).

+### Multiplayer Features

+- Mostly server-controlled game state - you can't cheat everything
+- Store your world in plain files or MongoDB
+- Customize your server with TypeScript or Papyrus scripting
+- Use esp/esm mods, just ensure both client and server load order are the same